-- Freeze-dry elutant to dryness using a dry ice/methanol bath to freeze the sample and a centrifugal concentrator to evaporate it.
+- Freeze-dry elutant, using a dry ice/methanol bath to freeze the sample and a centrifugal concentrator to evaporate it.

 - Dilute the RIA buffer concentrate to 200 ml.

 - Sample extraction is recommended especially for serum samples.
-It may not be as important for some tissue culture samples.
 The concentration of the target molecule must be within the measuring range of the kit (in a region around the IC50).
 If you cannot estimate the concentration range of your sample you can prepare it at different concentrations such that one of the samples may be within the measuring range.

 - Reconstitute the standard in 1ml RIA buffer and make serial dilutions covering the kit's range as stated in the enclosed datasheet.
 The standards and the samples should be in the same diluent.
 If extraction was done the diluent should be RIA buffer.
 Otherwise, for extraction-free kits use your own diluent if possible or use the included standard diluent for standards to match the serum or plasma samples.